 Stop and Reverse Testosterone Hair Loss

-Edited by Donna, vc, Eng, Anonymous and 1 other
+Edited by Donna, vc, Eng, Maria

 In both men and women, testosterone hair loss could have paid attention when I first guy occurs when hair follicles when the body overproduces testosterone and does not make enough estrogen.
 When there is too much testosterone in the body it converts to an active form called DHT and it is this active form of the hormone that actually kills hair follicles by latching onto them slowly and preventing them from growing new strands.

 High levels of the hormone testosterone can cause baldness.

 Conditions that cause testosterone hair loss are: